 Aquarium water is the most important environmental component for your fish.
-Unfortunately, aquarium water is often overlooked and sometimes neglected.
+Unfortunately, aquarium water quality is often overlooked by fish keepers, and sometimes neglected.

 01 of 10

 Ammonia is the natural waste product of fish metabolism and if it builds up in the water it is very harmful for the fish.
 Any time your fish are in distress or you have sudden fish death, consider increased ammonia as a possible cause.